 Deploy and configure one or more RDG agents following the steps in the post Deploying Remote Data Gateway in Oracle Analytics Cloud for Data Visualization.
 Ensure the agent(s) can reach the remote database.
 Note: This post assumes a Linux agent is deployed.
-The installer is reused below.
+The installer is reused below for 103.x.

-Currently, an RDG agent installation cannot be used to load java data sources.
-See Known Issues for details.
-As noted there, the workaround is to use an existing Remote Data Connector (RDC) installation or to install a new RDC.
+For 103.x, an RDG agent installation cannot be used to load java data sources.
+The workaround is to use an existing Remote Data Connector (RDC) installation or to install a new RDC.
 This post uses both an existing Tomcat RDC installation and a new RDC installation using the Data Gateway installer for Linux.